oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 4. Click **Create**.

-A corresponding notification is sent to the primary email address of the user, the owner of oauth application.
-You can change the default recipient, localization, or an email content if needed by updating the :ref:`OAuth email templates <user-guide-using-emails-create-template>` and the related :ref:`notification rule <user-guide-using-emails-notifications>` set out-of-the-box in the system configuration.
+A corresponding notification is sent to the user's primary email address, the owner of the OAuth application.
+You can change the default recipient, localization, or email contents if needed by updating the :ref:`OAuth email templates <user-guide-using-emails-create-template>` and the related :ref:`notification rule <user-guide-using-emails-notifications>` set out-of-the-box in the system configuration.

 Once the application is created, you are provided with a Client ID and a Client Secret.
 Click on the |IcCopy| icon to copy the credentials to the clipboard.

 .. image:: /user/img/getting_started/user_menu/oauth/oauth_credentials.png
    :alt: OAuth credentials

 .. important:: For security reasons, the Client Secret is displayed only once -- immediately after you have created a new application.
-You cannot view the Client Secret anywhere in the application once you close this dialog, so make sure you save it somewhere safe so you can access it later.
+You cannot view the Client Secret anywhere in the application once you close this dialog, so make sure you save it somewhere safe to access it later.

 You can add as many applications as you need for any of your existing organizations.
 All added applications are displayed in the grid, and you can filter them by name, organization, and status.